app-generator/app-generator/docs/source/developer-tools/docker-generator.rst

 Docker Generator is a tool that simplifies the process for developers to create Dockerfile and docker-compose.yml files from GitHub repositories.
 This tool leverages AI technology from GROQ to analyze the code, resulting in a suitable and optimal Docker configuration with minimal effort.

+**Workflow of Docker Generator**:

+- Receive URL Repository.
+- Clone Repository.
+- Analyze Project with AI.
+- Generate Dockerfile & docker-compose.yml.

 Configuration
 -------------
-To configure your environment for the Docker Generator, Set Environment Variables:
+To configure your environment for the Docker Generator, set environment variables:

 Add the `GROQ_API_KEY` variable to your environment.
 You can obtain this key from the `GROQ <https://console.groq.com>`__.

 Running the Docker Generator
 ----------------------------